linkedin/shiv/README.md

 ### gotchas

-Zipapps created with shiv are not cross-compatible with other architectures.
-For example, a `pyz` file built on a Mac will only work on other Macs, likewise for RHEL, etc.
+Zipapps created with shiv are not guaranteed to be cross-compatible with other architectures.
+For example, a `pyz` file built on a Mac may only work on other Macs, likewise for RHEL, etc. This usually only applies to zipapps that have C extensions in their dependencies.
+If all your dependencies are pure python, then chances are the `pyz` _will_ work on other platforms.
+Just something to be aware of.

 Zipapps created with shiv *will* extract themselves into `~/.shiv`, unless overridden via `SHIV_ROOT`.
 If you create many utilities with shiv, you may want to occasionally clean this